Want to make halftones in illustrator?

 When you hit enter, a progress bar will come up and you can probably go get yourself a cup of coffee.
 The demo image here was a 20x30 pixel object which contained 600 pixel elements.
 On my machine, that took a good 25 seconds.
 If you have a 100x100 pixel mosaic, you're looking at ten thousand objects, which will take the JS engine quite a bit longer to chug through.

 Really, that's the end of the tutorial, you can experiment from here.
-You could convert all the objects to circles using Effect>Convert to Shape>Ellipse,

 Pop me an email if you use the script in any cool projects and I'll link to you in my new twitter feed @JS4AI. :)